Aircoookie/WLED/ledclock/users-guide.md

 ![Discover Lights](images/screenshot-app-discover.png)

-The clock should be now visible in the list, and the only thing left to get it is simply tapping on it once, which will bring its controls up.
+The clock should be now visible in the list.
+Simply tap on it once to bring its control interface up.

 ![Device Selection](images/screenshot-app-select.png)